jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ![China comparison](/img\diagrams\then-and-now.jpg)
 _A tale of two ruling philosophies._

+## New and Old Societies As Seen in Celebrities

+New technology is already changing our society.
+By connecting people to the internet, we've given us all on-demand information.
+The gates of newspapers, broadcast television, and he weathermans forecast are bypassed.
+Now the people decide what they learn based on what they need to know.
+Another example is celebrities.

+We celebrate the people we look up to.
+In the Industrial Age society, our celebrities were often decided for us.
+The era of mass-production only let a few people make movies, release albums, or get their names in the newspapers.

+Internet Age celebrities are different.
+While we can make fun of Instagram models, silly YouTubers, Twitter trolls, obscure podcasts but at least we can follow who we want; which also means we celebrate who we want.
+Heck with no gates to overcome anyone can be a musician, artists, comedian or "celebrity."
+Personally, I follow people like Sailing La Vagabonde, Adam Savage’s Tested, The Joe Rogan Experience, Dave 2D, Kirsten Dirksen, Taylor Tries, Dr. Becky largely because they're real people doing cool stuff who'd never consider themselves celebrities.

+The next time you hear "celebritiy" ask yourself if they're one of yours.
+Modern technology gives you that power, once it clicks that you want it.

 ## What's That Collaboration Tool Called

 When I worked at a call-center, my customers often had a paper invoice or report.
 When I told them I needed to see it, they'd usually ask themselves where they could get a scanner or a fax machine.